 Additional Features

 While the basics of size, binding, paper quality, and cover design are the most important factors to consider, there are also additional features that can enhance your journaling experience.
-Some journals include built-in bookmarks or ribbons to help you easily find your place.
-Others have an elastic band closure to keep your journal securely shut when not in use.
-If you like to organize your journal entries, look for a journal that includes an index or numbered pages.
-Some journals even offer extras such as pockets for storing keepsakes or stickers for decoration.
+Many Moleskine Classic Notebooks come with an elastic band closure and a ribbon bookmark for quick page access.
+The Leuchtturm1917 Hardcover Journal includes numbered pages and a built‑in index, making it easy to locate past entries.
+Some journals, like the Field Notes Memo Book, feature a handy pocket on the back cover for storing keepsakes or tickets.
+If you like to personalize your journal, look for versions that come with stickers, washi tape, or customizable covers.
 Think about what features would complement your journaling style and make the process more enjoyable for you.

 Price and Accessibility